danbolster/Helpful-Scripts/README.md

 <hr>

 **Scan.py** is a tool useful for network scanning in a dynamic port forward.
 This is done in via netcat in order to find out which hosts are up in a /24 network within a reasonable timeframe (about 45 minutes maximum).
+This will allow you to figure out which addresses to perform further enumeration on

 This is done by port checking on common ports
 - this also means if none of these ports are open, a host will be considered down